-The following article is written by Clinical Herbal Therapist, Susan Horning, who specializes in helping women balance their health + hormones using herbal remedies.
+The following article shares a list of foods and natural remedies including herbs that balance hormones.
+Written by Clinical Herbal Therapist, Susan Horning, who specializes in helping women balance their health + hormones using herbal remedies.

 From menarche to menopause, there are a plethora of reasons that our hormones become unbalanced.
 Environmental toxins from the pollution in our cities, additives in our cleaning and body care products, use of plastics, unclean drinking water, and even the food we eat can throw our delicate hormonal system out of balance.
 Daily stress also takes its toll, especially for today’s ‘superwoman’ who may be working long hours, caring for a family, and managing a social life or whatever else.
 An overactive ‘fight or flight’ sympathetic nervous system, common for many women, can wreak havoc on our reproductive and digestive needs (we need to take care of our microbiome!).
 Many of us end up surrendering to ‘hormonal controllers’ such as the birth control pill to effectively set and control the amount of hormones in our system, or resort to drastic surgical measures to get things under control (of course, there are cases where surgery is absolutely necessary).